cprice-ping/SKO2023-Terraform-P1AZ/P1AZ Labs/Lab1.md

     * "Filter children to current requestor" shows how to do deep filters using JSONPath
 10. `Parent Account.Child.Limit` should resolve to a number
     * Test using a ChildID as the PingOne UserID

+>**Note** The P1 User Service call that is made to get the Child's Limits doesn't need to be a Service.
+You can use the PingOne UserID resolver mapped to the `Parent ID` value on the incoming Request User